-In light of the increasingly dire situation in Iran as the country combats the COVID-19 pandemic, 25 organizations – including NIAC Action, J Street, Truman National Security Project, MoveOn, Win Without War, and Ploughshares Fund – sent a letter calling on President Trump, Sec.
+In light of the increasingly dire situation in Iran as the country combats the COVID-19 pandemic, over 40 organizations – including NIAC Action, J Street, Truman National Security Project, MoveOn, Win Without War, and Ploughshares Fund – sent a letter calling on President Trump, Sec.
 Mnuchin, and Sec.
 Pompeo to loosen the administration’s crippling sanctions regime on Iran for 120 days in order to aid the Iranian people’s fight against the virus.
 The combined groups, representing millions of Americans, signals a strong desire for the administration to reevaluate their Iran policy in the wake of the pandemic.

 "We are pleased to join with millions of Americans in a plea to the administration to ease sanctions and help relieve the suffering of millions of Iranians from coronavirus pandemic.
 The moral choice; the national security choice," said Ploughshares Fund president Joe Cirincione.